Blog | Aesthetics To Go — Mobile Clinical Operating System for Licensed Providers

 When you order Botox or dermal fillers as an individual provider, you are paying list price — or close to it.
 Authorized distributors offer volume discounts, but those discounts typically require minimum order quantities that only make sense for high-volume clinics.
 A solo mobile provider ordering 10–20 vials per month does not have the purchasing power to negotiate meaningful discounts alone.

 Aesthetics To Go aggregates purchasing volume across its entire provider network.
-When dozens of providers order through the platform, the collective volume qualifies for wholesale pricing tiers that no individual provider could access alone.
+When dozens of providers order through Aesthetics To Go, the collective volume qualifies for wholesale pricing tiers that no individual provider could access alone.
 The savings are passed through to providers — no markup, no middleman margin.

-The result: providers on the platform pay significantly less per unit of neurotoxin and per syringe of filler than they would ordering independently.
+The result: providers on Aesthetics To Go pay significantly less per unit of neurotoxin and per syringe of filler than they would ordering independently.
 Over the course of a year, the savings on product costs alone can amount to thousands of dollars — money that goes directly to the provider's bottom line.

 No minimums, no commitments